django-guardian/django-guardian/docs/userguide/assign.rst

         reported_by = models.ForeignKey(User, on_delete=models.CASCADE)
         created_at = models.DateTimeField(auto_now_add=True)

-... and we want to be able to set custom permission *view_task*.
+... and we want to be able to set custom permission *assign_task*.
 We let Django know to do so by adding ``permissions`` tuple to ``Meta`` class and our final model could look like: